RidzkyDifa/BE-KPI/docs/KPI_API.md

 }
 ```

-## Notes
+## Additional Notes
 - All timestamps are in ISO 8601 format
-- KPI names must be at least 2 characters long
+- KPI names must be at least 2 characters long and unique
-- KPI names must be unique
-- KPIs with existing assessments cannot be deleted
+- KPIs with existing employee assessments cannot be deleted
 - Employee KPIs are sorted by period (newest first) in single KPI view
+- The system supports audit trail tracking for all KPI assessments
+- Division weights can be used for overall company performance calculations